Skip to main content

 The Economics of Addiction

-For example, a miner is injured at work and has to see a doctor for chronic pain.
+For example, a miner is injured at work and must see a doctor for chronic pain.
 While he recovers from his injury, the mine shuts down and he loses his job.
-The doctor has overprescribed — it’s in his best financial interest to do so — and the ex-miner sells his extra pills to make ends meet.
-After all, he has no job and no prospects.
-All of these lead to an emotional burden that can only be eased — it seems to him — with the mind-numbing euphoria of an opioid.
-In this scenario, each link in the chain has made money from the sale, distribution, and use of an FDA-approved medication.
+The doctor has overprescribed, and the ex-miner sells his extra pills to make ends meet, creating a situation where financial incentives contribute to continued opioid use.

 Shared Accountability